whyarkadas/optimized-xml-writer/ARCHITECTURE.md

 ### Separation of Concerns
 Each class is in its own file with a single, clear responsibility:

-**Core Writers:**
+**Core Writers (all use Nokogiri for XML generation):**
-- `MemoryEfficientXMLWriter` → Streaming with minimal memory
+- `MemoryEfficientXMLWriter` → Streaming with minimal memory (RECOMMENDED)
-- `BulkXMLWriter` → Comparison/benchmarking
+- `BulkXMLWriter` → Comparison/benchmarking (DO NOT USE IN PRODUCTION)
-- `BatchXMLWriter` → Extended streaming with GC
+- `BatchXMLWriter` → Extended streaming with GC for huge datasets
-- `REXMLStreamingWriter` → REXML-based alternative
+- `NokogiriStreamingWriter` → Enhanced formatting with extra parsing

 **Utility Classes:**
 - `PracticalXMLConverter` → Format conversion helpers